gertab/Grits/README.md

 To get dependencies, run `go get .`, and the you can build the project using `go  build .`.

+To execute the test, run `go test ./...`.

 ## Code Structure

 ```text